 I did not proceed with Australian PR so don’t have adequate information about it.
 I moved to Australia on a company-sponsored work visa.

 The experience with PwC has been fantastic, everything from the work environment, work culture, people, etc.

 I settled in quickly and easily than I thought.
 However, I never let myself forget the fact that I need to put in the effort to keep learning, keep moving and keep growing.
 It is what motivates me the most.

-I have spoken to people who want to find opportunities in Australia and I always tell them to get some experience under your belt before you actually start looking and applying for jobs.
+I have spoken to people who want to find opportunities in Australia and I always tell them to get some experience under their belt before they actually start looking and applying for jobs.